core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 The specification of YANG 1.1 data modelling language [I-D.ietf-netmod-rfc6020bis] defines only XML encoding for data instances, i.e. contents of configuration datastores, state data, RPC operation or action input and output parameters, and event notifications.

 A new set of encoding rules has been defined to allow the use of the same data models in environments based on the JavaScript Object Notation (JSON) Data Interchange Format [RFC7159].
-This is accomplished in the JSON Encoding of Data Modeled with YANG specification [I-D.draft-ietf-netmod-yang-json].
+This is accomplished in the JSON Encoding of Data Modeled with YANG specification [I-D.ietf-netmod-yang-json].

 The aim of this document is to define a set of encoding rules for the Concise Binary Object Representation (CBOR) [RFC7049].
 The resulting encoding is more compact compared to XML and JSON and more suitable of Constrained Nodes and/or Constrained Networks as defined by [RFC7228].